openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

 .. note::

     The Identity service server might not allow all operations.
-For example, if using the Identity server with the LDAP Identity back end and group updates are disabled, then a request to create, delete, or update a group fails.
+For example, if you use the Identity server with the LDAP Identity back end and group updates are disabled, a request to create, delete, or update a group fails.

 Here are a couple of examples: